canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 sudo crm resource clear fs_res
 ```

-### Kubernetes services
+### Managing Kubernetes Snap Services

-We can now turn our attention to the Kubernetes services.
-Ensure that the k8s
-snap services no longer start automatically.
-Instead, they will be managed by a
+For the two-node HA setup k8s snap services should no longer start
+automatically.
+Instead, they will be managed by a wrapper service.
-wrapper service.

 ```
 for f in `sudo snap services k8s  | awk 'NR>1 {print $1}'`; do